-- Appendix 1: provides a template that should be used for drafting DPs. - Appendix 2: provides general guidelines on the formatting of DPs. is included in - Appendix 3: A check list for authors of diagnostic protocols. - Appendix 4: Some general considerations on the concept of combinations methods in diagnostic protocols. - Appendix 5: Template tables for description of Polymerase chain reaction (PCR), Reverse transcriptase Polymerase chain reaction (RT-PCR) or PCR Restriction fragment length polymorphism (PCR-RFLP) reactions
+- Appendix 1: provides a template that should be used for drafting DPs. - Appendix 2: provides general guidelines on the formatting of DPs. - Appendix 3: A check list for authors of diagnostic protocols. - Appendix 4: Some general considerations on the concept of combination of methods in diagnostic protocols. - Appendix 5: Template tables for description of Polymerase chain reaction (PCR), Reverse transcriptase Polymerase chain reaction (RT-PCR) or PCR Restriction fragment length polymorphism (PCR-RFLP) reactions

-DPs are drafted by a group of authors called an editorial team co-ordinated by a lead author and overseen by a discipline lead from the Technical Panel on Diagnostic Protocols (TPDP).
-The editorial team, including the lead author, is recommended by the TPDP discipline lead and approved by the entire TPDP.
+DPs are drafted by a group of authors called DP drafting groups, which are co-ordinated by a lead author and overseen by a discipline lead from the Technical Panel on Diagnostic Protocols (TPDP).
+The DP drafting group, including the lead author, is recommended by the TPDP discipline lead and approved by the entire TPDP.
 To ensure global coverage of the protocol and to facilitate adoption, authors should consult relevant experts from different regions outside of the editorial team prior to submission of final drafts to the TPDP.
 A cover note giving the list of experts/countries that have written and reviewed the draft, and any main discussion points that have arisen and been resolved should be included (see Appendix 1).